Commercial Real Estate Loans

 Also, SBA 504 loans are provided through two lenders: a private commercial lender, which provides 50% of the project costs, and a certified development company (CDC), which provides 40%, all of which is guaranteed by the SBA.
 You provide the remaining 10% as a down payment, though some situations may require more than that amount.

-Sign up with Nav and access your full business credit scores & reports, including the FICO® Small Business Scoring Service℠ — the score used to pre-screen SBA loans.
+Improve your business credit history through tradeline reporting, know your borrowing power from your credit details, and access your full business credit scores & reports, including the FICO® Small Business Scoring Service℠ — the score used to pre-screen SBA loans.

 Bridge loans are short-term commercial real estate loans, with repayment terms ranging from six months to three years.
 Commercial bridge loans are typically used by small business owners who are waiting to apply for long-term financing or to a refinance loan.